 In pgModeler it is possible to create objects that are used only for reference purposes having their SQL code disabled.
-One example of these objects are the schemas
+Examples of these objects are the schemas

 pg_catalog, the tablespaces

 objects are automatically created by pgModeler when a new model is added and their only reason to exist is to serve as references to other objects being created on the database model.
 All previously mentioned objects are commonly known as dummy objects because at the moment an SQL export process occurs their SQL definition will be completely ignored or, in other words, they will not be created on the server even if they are present in the database model.

 This feature is quite handy when you need to create additional objects in an already existing database.
 You can create objects that match the ones on the database and check the option

 Disable SQL code on their respective editing forms or use the same action available in the